-Charlie Swan is a European artist, currently based in London after a time in Istanbul.
+Charlie Swan is a British artist, currently based in London after a time in Istanbul.
 Born in London and engaging in works, which encompass sculptural three dimensional wall pieces that conceptually follow thematics of cultural narratives, coupled with notions of the scientific, and mathematic/geometry.
-Swan studied for his undergraduate Degree in Fine Art at Wimbledon School of Fine Art and three-dimensional design at Manchester Metropolitan University.

 Developed out of an inventive curiosity to unify spatial and temporal repetition within a granulated medium, the technique was born.
 The origin of the material is a construction of primarily six-millimeter diameter pencil hexagons, allocated on a variety of surfaces, but primarily on board.
 The result is highly sculptural with comparisons drawn to the atmosphere evoked of master tapestries.

 Swan’s materials are collected from all over the world that represent the result of the resources allocation and development of mankind made possible by the overwhelming desire to practice herd behavior.
 Throughout history humans have formed increasingly larger groups and the formation of these groups have resulted in the need to manage interactions of increasing volume and complexity.
 The need to explain the social environment and manifestations of the physical world and the development of the human hand resulted in the birth of culture.
 His references to human culture being cumulative with imitation in learning are a fundamental component if not a point of reference in the work.
 Given the record sales of pencils worldwide as a result of the emerging markets, despite the impact of computer technology, the importance of the pencil is arguably greater than ever.